The Supreme Court seems poised to reject efforts to kick Trump off the ballot over the Capitol riot

 Trump's lawyers argue that the amendment can't be used to keep Trump off the ballot for several reasons.

 For one thing, they contend the Jan.
-6 riot wasn't an insurrection, and even if it was, Trump did not participate.
+6 riot wasn't an insurrection, and even if it was, Trump did not go to the Capitol or join the rioters.
 The wording of the amendment also excludes the presidency and candidates running for president, they say.
 Even if they are wrong about all of that, they argue that Congress must pass legislation to reinvigorate Section 3.

+Sotomayor at one point gently mocked part of Mitchell's argument for why Trump is not covered by Section 3. ''A bit of a gerrymandered rule, isn't it, designed to benefit only your client?''
+Sotomayor said.

 The lawyers for Republican and independent voters who sued to remove Trump's name from the Colorado ballot counter that there is ample evidence that the events of Jan.
 6 constituted an insurrection and that Trump incited it.
 They say it would be absurd to apply Section 3 to everything but the presidency or that Trump is somehow exempt.
 And the provision needs no enabling legislation, they argue.

+But Murray face sustained, difficult questioning across the high-court bench, including from Justice Neil Gorsuch and Kagan, two justices for whom Murray once worked as a clerk.

-A decision upholding the Colorado decision would amount to a declaration from the Supreme Court that Trump did engage in insurrection and is barred by the 14th Amendment from holding office again.
+If the court in the end upholds the Colorado decision, it would amount to a stunning declaration that Trump did engage in insurrection and is barred by the 14th Amendment from holding office again.
 That would allow states to keep him off the ballot and imperil his campaign.

 The justices could opt for a less conclusive outcome, but with the knowledge that the issue could return to them, perhaps after the general election in November and in the midst of a full-blown constitutional crisis.